3. French Inheritance Tax

 There are various allowances and exemptions that apply before the beneficiaries of the deceased becomes liable for inheritance tax.

-The most important allowances are as between husband and wife, or those in a French civil partnership, where there is no liability to inheritance tax.
+Between husband and wife, or those in a civil partnership, there is no liability to inheritance tax.

 There are also personal allowances which vary according to the relationship of the inheritor to the deceased.